o3de/o3de.org/content/docs/user-guide/features/assets/fbx-settings/multiple-uv-sets.md

 ## Processing multiple UV sets {#fbx-export-multiple-uv-sets}

-Lumberyard supports two UV sets per mesh\. **Asset Processor** follows these rules when processing UV sets:
+O3DE supports two UV sets per mesh\. **Asset Processor** follows these rules when processing UV sets:
 + If the `.fbx` file contains one or two UV sets, the UV sets are automatically exported\.
 + If the `.fbx` file contains three or more UV sets, the first two sets are automatically exported, and the remaining sets are ignored\.